Skip to content

 Situation

-Client raised concerns about financial irregularities with the board and was dismissed three months later following a disciplinary process he considered manufactured.
-The employer denied any connection.
+Client raised concerns about financial irregularities with the Board and was dismissed three months later following a disciplinary process she considered manufactured.
+The employer denied any connection between the two.

 What David did